EnthuWafi/air-asia-booking-system/README.md

 6. After successful payment, you will receive a confirmation email with your booking details.

-7. You can manage your reservations and view your booking history in the user profile section.
+7. You can manage your reservations and view your bookings in the user Manage My Booking page

+8. Edit user's profile information such as first name, last name, date of birth and phone number.

 ### Admin Routes